Shambi-0/Luau-Sha256/README.md

 A Open-Source Module which allows you to efficiently create sha256 hashes with ease.

+Sha256 is a commonly used "one-way hash function", notably used in varies cryptocurrency, crypto-systems, as well as account/password verification.

 ## Installation

 In ROBLOX Studio, you may load it in as a module script named `Sha256`, with the following :